Assist staff with a variety of projects, such as social media, grant writing, and cataloguing library and Collection materials.

 Docents are expected to attend volunteer trainings.
 In general, shifts are 3 hours; and are scheduled to start as early as 8am, but are usually between the hours of 9:30am and 3:30pm.
 Teacher docents may also guide a tour for an event and/or during weekend and evening hours.

-Administrative Aides provide organizational and technical support to the Bainbridge Island Historical Museum’s Administrative Coordinator.
-An Administrative Aide handles the management of the Research Library as well as takes on various other tasks as assigned by the Administrative Coordinator or the Volunteer and Tour Coordinator. .
+Volunteers provide organizational and technical support to the Bainbridge Island Historical Museum’s Administrative Coordinator.
+A Volunteer handles the management of the Research Library as well as takes on various other tasks as assigned by the Administrative Coordinator or the Volunteer and Tour Coordinator.

 Reports to: Volunteer and Tour Coordinator/ Administrative Coordinator